UPPMAX/uppmax_intro_cases/docs/software.md

 Some commands:

-- module spider <name> — search for modules

 - module avail  — list all modules

+- module avail <part of tool name> — search for modules (full name not needed and case insensitive)

 - module load <module name> — Loads the module